shujiecui/homepage.github.io/_pages/services.md

 {% include base_path %}

 ### Organisation
+- <sub>Tutorial chair: The 18th ACM ASIA Conference on Computer and Communications Security (ACM ASIACCS 2023)
 - <sub>Privacy track chair: The 20th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2020)}
 - <sub>Privacy track chair: The 19th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2019)

 ### Program Committee
+- <sub>The 16th International Conference on Network and System Security (NSS 2022)
 - <sub>The 21th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2021)
 - <sub>The 16th DADS Track of the 36th ACM Symposium on Applied Computing (ACM SAC 2021)
 - <sub>2021 Australia Computer Security Week (ACSW)